Use our selection of books, articles, links and guides to find more information on all aspects of starting a high-growth business.

 Practical tips and resources for established businesses undergoing rapid expansion.

-Online magazine from startups.co.uk with advice on strategies, finance, overseas growth and business clinic.
+Website from Startups with advice on strategies, finance, overseas growth and business clinic.

 Understanding the characteristics of high growth companies using non-traditional data sources